 You can earn MCLE credit for providing pro bono legal services through a qualified legal service provider (QLSP).
 QLSPs are listed here and are defined in Washington Supreme Court Admission and Practice Rule (APR) 1(e)(8).
 Law and legal procedure credits and ethics credits are not available for providing pro bono legal service.

-Yearly, you may claim 1 credit for every hour of pro bono legal service provided through a QLSP by submitting an online application via the MCLE Online System.
+Yearly, you may claim one credit for every hour of pro bono legal service provided through a QLSP by submitting an online application via the MCLE Online System.

 Note : Any discrepancy or conflict between the information provided here and the rules and regulations set by the Washington Supreme Court, or the Bylaws and policies of the Washington State Bar Association, is unintentional and will be resolved in favor of strict compliance with the rules, regulations, Bylaws and policies.